Prime Minister Scott Morrison grilled about comments appearing to liken WA to cavemen

 “Did the Premier convince me to change my mind?
 Yes, he did,” he said.

-It was Mr McGowan's first appearance since his self-imposed quarantine upon returning to WA from NSW where he was forced to give evidence in-person at his defamation trial involving Mr Palmer.
+It was Mr McGowan’s first media appearance since his self-imposed quarantine upon returning to WA from NSW where he was forced to give evidence in-person at his defamation trial involving Mr Palmer.

 “It’s great to experience some vitamin D in my system once again.
 I haven’t had vitamin D for a week or so,” he joked.